 For fans of Metro this is an absolute must buy and those who love survival horror you should definitely pick it up.
 I personally found the world engrossing, the crafting really engaging and taking on mutants exhilarating.
 The game is not perfect, the fact that Artyom does not speak detracts from the realism of the game, the AI of the humans could do with some work, the excessive load time and some of the conversations with the NPCs could have been better scripted.
 But it does detract from a wonderful crafted game that should be played.

-“This is how survival horror game should be made”
+“This is how survival post apocalyptic game should be made”